extremdrone/Shuttle/README.md

 ## Download 💻

-Shuttle is available for macOS, Windows and linux operating systems.
+Shuttle is available as a **Beta Release** for macOS, Windows and linux operating systems.

 [Download macOS](#) <br/>
 [Download Windows](#) <br/>